micro/go-micro/README.md

-# Go Micro - a microservices client/server library
+# Go Micro

-This a minimalistic step into microservices using HTTP/RPC and protobuf.
-It's the first implementation of a microservices "spec" called [Micro](https://github.com/asim/micro).
+Go Micro is a microservices client/server library utilising HTTP/RPC and protobuf.
+It is part of the [Micro](https://github.com/asim/micro) toolchain.

 An example server can be found in go-micro/template.